Gender gap in Pakistan: Population gap by location

 There is a gender gap in the demographics of rural versus urban populations as documented by the 2017 census.
 There are a total of 67,300,171 males vs 64,886,593 females (ratio: 1.03) in rural areas whereas there are 39,149,151 males vs 36,428,187 females (ratio: 1.07) in urban areas.
 The provinces/territories with the greatest noted disparity include Balochistan (sex ratio: 1.10) and Islamabad (sex ratio: 1.11).

-Infanticide, sex-selective abortion & neonatal abandonment
+Infanticide, sex-selective abortion and neonatal abandonment

 There is a documented practice of female infanticide, sex-selective abortion, and abandonment of newborn female children in Pakistan.
 According to the Edhi Foundation, 1210 female babies were killed in Pakistan in 2010 while an estimated 200 pregnancies were aborted on the basis of female sex and up to 90% of babies abandoned to the care of the Edhi Foundation were female.
 Later reports confirmed a continuing rise in the number of female infanticides.

 According to Bongaarts, Pakistan has the fifth highest Sex Ratio at Last Birth (SLRB), which may indicate a high rate of sex-selective abortions.